edHelper.com

 Great Frigate Birds

-3 Aside from pirating, great frigate birds also make their own catch.
-They fly above the surface, hold up their wings, and dip their long, hooked beaks into the water to snatch up prey.
+3 Aside from pirating, great frigate birds also make their own catches.
+They fly above the surface, hold up their wings, and dip their long, hooked beaks into the water to snatch prey.
 Great frigate birds mainly eat fish and squid.
 They occasionally supplement their diet with crustaceans, jellyfish, young turtles, baby birds, and eggs.

 Paragraphs 4 to 6: